 More about Canaveral

 Blog Post Could Space Exploration Harm National Parks?
-Two proposed new spaceport sites are alarmingly close to national seashores in Florida and Georgia.
-If approved, rocket launches from these sites could cause serious harm to protected lands.
+Two proposed new spaceports would be sited alarmingly close to national seashores in Florida and Georgia and, if approved, could cause serious harm to protected lands.

 Magazine Article Coast to Coast From Mississippi’s Gulf Coast beaches to Florida’s Atlantic shores, these national parks have more to offer than white sands and saltwater.